pgaskin/kobopatch-patches/src/README.md

 To update or add to existing patches, add it to the relevant file for your version.
 If you want write access to this repository, ask me (PM me on MobileRead or email me).

 ## Writing patches for a new version
 To write patches for a new version, make a copy of the most recent version, rename it, and start updating the patches.
 If a patch does not work, comment it out until it does.
 Once a version is ready, you can tag a release.
-I will be adding automatic checks to all the patches soon to prevent releases of broken patches.